Kiroro Hokkaido Skiing Terrain

 Kiroro Ski and Snowboard Terrain

-Previously known as Kiroro Snow World, probably due to the abundance of snowfall, Kiroro Resort Hokkaido has a small to medium sized ski area with 23 courses.
+Kiroro Snow World is well known for the abundance of snowfall.
+Kiroro Resort Hokkaido has a small to medium sized ski area with 24 courses plus some designated tree run areas.

 The whole ski resort sits below the tree line.
 The lower half of the mountain is very mellow and fairly typical of that found at most Japanese ski resorts.
 The top half has slopes of varying pitches, but counteracting some of the steeps are very flat areas in the Asari area.
 Luckily the course is supposedly “panoramic” because snowboarders in particular may get very annoyed with the lack of pitch.
 Similarly the Gateway Course down to Yu Kiroro and Kiroro Grand is also very flat.